yarnpkg/berry/README.md

 ## Berry plugins

 The following packages are plugins for Berry and can be installed through `berry add plugin <plugin-name>`.
 Note that some of them are typically already shipped with the regular Berry bundles.
-Such plugins are marked with a star:
+Such plugins are marked with a star (★).

 - [plugin-constraints]() adds various commands for enforcing constraints across workspaces.
 - [plugin-file★]() adds support for using `file:` references as dependencies.